alroychiang/alroychiang/README.md

 I am currently working as a Research Engineer with SNK Games Singpore!

-- 👀 Experimented with tensorflow API with Unreal Engine, simulating object rotation physics with neural networks such as Multilayer Perceptron and ResNet
-- 👨‍💻 Developed several Python Scripts to automate data conversion from Euler Angles to Quartenions, Two Basis Vectors and  Angle Axis representations
-- 🐣 Developed 2 Internal testing tools integrating Unreal Engine with Razor Haptics API and their products
 - 🚧 I have a strong foundation in Python for data cleaning and data validation!
 - 🦕 Experience with Blueprints Visual Scripting, Python, C++, SQL
 - 📫 How to reach me at: alroychiang@gmail.com